 legal resources necessary to hold negligent facilities accountable.

-Information & Ratings on Golden Living Center - Indianapolis Nursing Home, Indianapolis, Indiana
+Golden Living Center - Indianapolis Nursing Home Abuse and Neglect Lawyers

 This long-term care home is a "for profit" 115-certified bed center providing cares and services to residents of Indianapolis and Marion County, Indiana.
 The Medicare and Medicaid-participating facility is located at: